 Each program limited to 15 people. (duration: 40 minutes) Masks are required.

-1:30 pm Monday, Thursday and Friday Each Tour Limited to 10 people (duration: 30 minutes) Masks are required.
+1:30 pm Daily.
+Each Tour Limited to 10 people (duration: 30 minutes) Masks are required.

 A guided tour takes a closer look at the historic livestock breeds at Middleton Place.
 Learn why the breeds were originally brought here in the 18th and 19th centuries, how each breed contributed to the plantation, and stories about the people who owned and cared for them.

 The safety and health of employees and visitors is the number one priority.
-We have increased safety guidelines including limiting the number of visitors, frequent disinfecting of touched surfaces, increasing number of times restrooms are cleaned each day, providing hand sanitizer for visitor and employee use, and all staff are required to wear masks or face coverings.
+We have increased safety guidelines including limiting the number of visitors on tours, frequent disinfecting of touched surfaces, increasing number of times restrooms are cleaned each day, providing hand sanitizer for visitor and employee use, and all staff are required to wear masks or face coverings.

 If you feel sick, do not feel well or have a fever, stay home

-Per Charleston City Council ordinance, all guests over the age of 10 will be required to wear a face covering in all indoor spaces including the House Museum, Garden Market, Museum Shop, Stableyards Shops, Eliza’s House, Chapel, Restrooms, and Restaurant.
+All guests will be required to wear a face-covering in all indoor spaces including the House Museum, Garden Market, Museum Shop, Stableyards Shops, Eliza’s House, Chapel, Restrooms, and Restaurant.
 Masks will also be required on all guided tours (including outdoor tours).
 Guests are expected to provide their own mask, however a limited number of masks are available upon request.

 Use social distancing and maintain at least six feet of separation from other visitors, employees and animals in all areas of the property including standing in line and on walking paths.